-In such a situation, the economy may have multiple alternative equilibria: There is both an "adjustment equilibrium" and a "non-adjustment equilibrium."
+In such a situation, the economy may have multiple alternative equilibria.
+In this case, there is both an "adjustment equilibrium" and a "non-adjustment equilibrium."
 Either is an equilibrium: if everyone adjusts then there is no incentive for any individual to change her decision, but if everyone does not adjust there is also no incentive for the individual to change.
-The adjustment equilibrium may have higher profit (and general welfare) than the non-adjustment equilibrium so everyone would prefer to be there, but the price system without a Walrasian auctioneer may not provide appropriate signals and incentives to move the economy from the inefficient equilibrium to the efficient one.
+The adjustment equilibrium may have higher profit (and general welfare) than the non-adjustment equilibrium, but the price system without a Walrasian auctioneer may not provide appropriate signals and incentives to move the economy from the inefficient equilibrium to the efficient one.
 This is what we mean by a coordination failure.